Tiger Woods struggles to opening 74 to lie nine shots off Masters lead

 Will Zalatoris also withdrew before the start of his round with a back injury.

-Rory McIlroy was one over par with four holes to play, the world number two having surprisingly conducted an in-round interview while playing the ninth hole.
+Rory McIlroy made five birdies, three bogeys and a double bogey on the seventh in his level-par 72, the world number two having surprisingly conducted an in-round interview while playing the ninth hole.